Yomiuri Telecasting Corporation: Early years

-1958–1985
+1958–1988

-At 9:00 a.m. on August 28, 1958, Yomiuri TV was launched as the second privately owned television station in Osaka.
+At 9:00 a.m.
+(JST) on August 28, 1958, Yomiuri TV was launched as the second privately owned television station in Osaka.
 Since Yomiuri TV is licensed as a quasi-educational station, they are required to dedicate 20%-30% of its airtime to educational programming, which resulted in being the only broadcaster at that time to air educational programs the most.
 At that time, Yomiuri TV produced "The Tales of Genji" which received positive reviews.
 Yomiuri TV started broadcasting color TV programming in September 1960, making it the first TV station in the Kansai region to do so.
 In April 1968, 30% of daytime and 45% of evening programs were broadcast in color.
 When Yomiuri TV renewed its broadcast license in 1965, the license category was changed from quasi-educational to general programming, which meant that a greater percentage of entertainment programming could be broadcast.
 In Spring of 1970, 100% of Yomiuri TV's programming were broadcast in color.

 Yomiuri TV's ratings gradually rose after the 1970s, and by the third week of November 1973, Yomiuri TV's daily average rating had reached 10%, and its prime time rating had reached 18.2%, making it the top-rated station in Osaka, including NHK.
+Since 1977, Yomiuri TV is the official sponsor along with Japan Aviation Association for the Japan International Birdman Rally, which received positive responses.On October 1, 1978 and December 2, 1985, the broadcaster started broadcasting in stereo audio (being the first among Nippon TV affiliates, and second in the world) and supported Teletext (being the first among commercial broadcasters serving the Kansai region), respectively.

+1988–present

+On August 1, 1988, Yomiuri TV moved from its headquarters in Higashi-Tenma (since its inception) to Osaka Business Park.
+In April 1989, the channel started broadcast in enhanced-definition television.
+The channel ceased analog broadcasting on July 24, 2011.

+On March 21, 2024, Yomiuri TV launched YTV Animation, a new production brand that will leverage the broadcaster's long history in animation.

+On November 29, 2024, Yomiuri TV alongside fellow NNN/NNS affiliates Chukyo TV, The Sapporo Television Broadcasting and Fukuoka Broadcasting System announced that it would combine and integrate its management operations to form a holding company known as Yomiuri Chukyo FS Broadcasting Holdings Corp (FYCS Holdings). with its offices being located at NTVHD's headquarters in Minato, Tokyo.
+The merger, classified as a joint-stock transfer is expected to close on April 1, 2025.
+The merger received approval from the Ministry of Internal Affairs and Communications on March 11, 2025.
+Unlike a full restructuring of either YTV, CTV, STV and FBS, all four broadcasters would become wholly owned subsidiaries of the combined company with its operations, including its corporate functions, remaining intact.
+The merger was approved by the shareholders of all four broadcasters, including YTV on December 24th of that year.
+Following the merger, Yomiuri TV changed its Japanese spelling to match with the brand name, although the English name remains the same.